quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/scf_loop.md

 `result.history` contains one `SCFIteration` per accepted residual evaluation.
 Each record contains only its step, chemical potential, filling, total energy, and unified `ErrorValues`.
 The SCF residual is the maximum absolute residual component.
 Passing `verbose=True` prints these same physical values while the solve runs.

 `NoConvergence` and `SolverFailure` are exceptions rather than alternate result shapes.
 When at least one physical density evaluation succeeded, the exception carries the last valid state as `exception.result` with `converged=False`.

+Density integration and filling failures raise `ConvergenceError`.
+SCF failures are subclasses: `NoConvergence` means the iteration budget was exhausted;
+`SolverFailure` means a numerical evaluation failed.
+A failure before the first valid density has `result=None`.
+Invalid inputs retain `ValueError` or `TypeError`.